-Day 07:- Kyangjin Gompa to Lama Hotel: 6-7 hours:- After breakfast we begin our trek and go back over our steps to Lama Hotel.
+Day 07:- Kyangjin Gompa to Lama Hotel: 6-7 hours:- After breakfast, we begin our trek and go back over our steps to Lama Hotel.
 Most of the trekking today will be downhill as we pass through forests and beautiful Tamang villages.
-We also get to enjoy different view of the Himalayas that we had missed climbing up.
+We also get to enjoy a different view of the Himalayas that we had missed climbing up.
 Stay overnight in Lama Hotel at tea house Lodge.

 Day 08:- Lama Hotel to Syabrubesi: 4-5 hours: – We basically retrace our steps back to Syabrubesi.
 The trek will be easier as it will mostly involve descending.
 Stay overnight in Syabrubesi at tea house Lodge.

-Day 09:- Syabrubesi to Kathmandu: – After breakfast, we drive back to Kathmandu from Syabrubeshi it will be take 7-8 hrs.
+Day 09:- Syabrubesi to Kathmandu: – After breakfast, we drive back to Kathmandu from Syabrubeshi it will take 7-8 hrs.
 We spend the rest of the day packing and maybe catching up on some last-minute souvenir shopping.
 Stay overnight in Kathmandu at the Hotel.

-Day 10:- From hotel to Trivhuvan international airport: – today is free or last minute you have few hour special shopping for your relatives.
+Day 10:- From hotel to Tribhuvan international airport: – today is free or last minute you have few hour special shopping for your relatives.
 If you have more time you can do some shopping or sightseeing then We will drop you to the International airport to catch your flight back to your home and wish for your Safe journey.

 |Start Date||End Date||Price In US Dollar($)||AVAILABILITY||Booking|